LoRA-Composer: Leveraging Low-Rank Adaptation for Multi-Concept Customization in Training-Free Diffusion Models: Method

 \subsection{Latent Re-initialization}

-We discovered that traditional LoRA is not ideally suited for generating specific local areas, because it is trained on the generation of entire images.
-This discrepancy between training and inference processes can result in misalignment.
+We discovered that traditional LoRA is not ideally suited for generating specific local areas, because it is trained without control in location.
+This discrepancy can result in imprecise locations for concept generation (see \cref{fig: ablation}(c)).
 To address this issue, we propose re-initializing the latent space to better accommodate the integration of concept-specific LoRAs.

-Before the denoising phase, we re-initialize the latent space to better integrate concept-specific LoRAs.
-This begins with sampling a random latent vector from a Gaussian distribution, then applying the LoRA-Composer process, which performs one-step update using \cref{equ:loss}.
-Afterward, the cross-attention map $A_{n}^{t}$ is generated, based on the latent query mapping and the textual embedding mapping for each local prompt.
-The subsequent step focuses on identifying the area with the highest scores to replace the predefined concept mask area $M_n$.
-Specifically, the indices of area $\hat{i_n}, \hat{j_n}$ of certain concept is determined as follows:
+Our approach aims to identify the position within the latent space where the object is likely to appear and then align this position with the specified layout.
+Specifically, before the denoising phase, we initialize the latent space $z_t$ with Gaussian noise and apply the LoRA-Composer process for a one-step update using \cref{equ:loss}.
+Afterward, a cross-attention map is generated based on the region latent query $Q_i$ and the textual embedding $K_i$ for each local prompt.
+We first compute each candidate area with the same shape as the layout.
+We then replace the layout area $z_{t}{[M_i]}$ with the highest scoring area in the candidate areas.
+Finally, the latent is normalized to a standard Gaussian distribution to prepare for subsequent processing steps.
+The aforementioned candidate areas can be expressed as: